jnanx/Dota2DataBase/README.md

 ## 📌 Overview

 DotaGuides is a mobile application developed in Kotlin for Android.
-The app is designed to help players improve their gameplay by providing актуальную информацию о героях, предметах и матчах.
+The app is designed to help players improve their gameplay by providing Up-to-date information about heroes, items, and matches.

 It combines a local database, cloud storage, and external API to deliver real-time and structured game data.

+Explanatory Note in russian: https://www.dropbox.com/scl/fi/r1oi1p191jxdmgkz7lcve/404.docx?rlkey=uxxtbwjkztvxe99ajvhb34wm5&st=ev8qaz5m&dl=0

 ---